rhaecker/100-days-of-code/log.md

 **Thoughts:** Testing stuff and writing about it, takes me a lot of time, I think I need to improve my workflow here.

+**Link to work:** sadly nothing.
+It took me longer than expected, so I have nothing that I could commit or upload yet.

+### Day 4: May 01, 2021

+**Today's Progress**: I wrote a lengthy piece, just to realize, I need to learn to read.
+Will decide tomorrow if I publish it anyway.

+**Thoughts:** I'm still slow at writing.
+Maybe I can spend tomorrow looking for tips on it.
+Also I didn't manage to code on friday, so I spend some more time today.

-**Link to work:** sadely nothing.
+**Link to work:** sadly nothing.
 It took me longer than expected, so I have nothing that I could commit or upload yet.